mpalash/aliakbarmehta/_content/wre-~-narrating-war.md

 tag: text
 pubdate: '2016'
 summary: >-
-*This is a {{dynamic list}} and may never be able to satisfy particular standards for completeness.
+  *This is a dynamic list and may never be able to satisfy particular standards for completeness.

   Violence & the culture it consumes/perpetuates is a fundamental condition lodged in the core of human experience.
 It is simultaneously private, public,